Why Is My Car Insurance So Expensive?

 What should you do if your car insurance is too high?

 If you can't afford your car insurance payment or you think you're paying too much, start by comparing rates from other companies.
 You might be able to get the same coverage for a cheaper price.
 Additionally, make sure you have all the discounts you are eligible for and review your coverage to make sure it's right for your needs.
+Just make sure to never drive without insurance.
+If your policy lapses, don't drive until you get new insurance.
+Driving without insurance is illegal, and you could face costly fines if you're caught.

 Why is my car insurance so high?

 If your car insurance rate is high, it likely means your insurance company thinks you are more likely than an average driver to cause an accident or file a claim.
-This might be because you are younger or inexperienced behind the wheel, you've had recent accidents or tickets, you drive an expensive or dangerous car, or you live somewhere where accidents are more common.
+This might be because you are younger or inexperienced behind the wheel, you've had recent accidents or tickets, you drive an expensive or dangerous car or you live somewhere where accidents are more common.

 Methodology

-ValuePenguin's analysis used 2024 insurance rate data from Quadrant Information Services.
+ValuePenguin's analysis used 2026 insurance rate data from Quadrant Information Services.
 These rates were publicly sourced from insurer filings and should be used only for comparative purposes — your quotes may differ.

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.